urakubo/analyses_pips_camkii/README.md

 #### Plot3dPyvista

-It visualizes the 3D shapes of the condensates using their rendered volumes ('CG.svg', 'PS.svg', and 'CGPS.svg' in example_data/imgs/profiles_3d_pyvista).
+It visualizes the 3D shapes of condensates using their rendered volumes ('CG.svg', 'PS.svg', and 'CGPS.svg' in example_data/imgs/profiles_3d_pyvista).